Illustration of men with varying leg sizes.

 Push-Pull-Legs Proportions

 This kind of program has a push, pull, and leg day, with each of those days having a similar training volume.
-That’s 67% upper body, 33% lower body.
+That’s 67% upper body and 33% lower body.
 These programs tend to be higher in volume (more lifts per muscle group per week) and thus do better at building overall muscle mass than strength-focused programs.
 Even these programs tend slightly more towards the X-physique, but depending on your style (and genetics), these can give pretty aesthetic results.

-This isn’t my favourite way to design a routine for several good reasons, outlined in this article, but these programs are not at all bad.
+This isn’t my favourite way to design a routine for several good reasons, as outlined in this article, but these programs are not at all bad.

 • Monday: Push, size emphasis.